iszczesniak/cpp/deduction/index.md

 given either before or after the used type.
 There are no other places for a qualifier, and the place makes no difference.
 Qualifiers of a regular type are called top-level, even though they can't be lower-level.
-For instance, `const int` and `int const` are the same type, and `const` we call a top-level qualifier.
+For instance, `const int` and `int const` define the same type, and `const` we call a top-level qualifier.

 Kwalifikatory te mają znaczenie wyłącznie na etapie kompilacji (nie uruchomienia): kompilator nie może pozwolić modyfikować danej typu